 What does meaningful community engagement work look like for your rural community?
-In this webinar you will have a chance to share your best engagement strategies and learn new ways to strengthen your community-engaged design work.
-We’ll also talk about engagement in the context of COVID-19 and practices for building greater inclusivity.
-This webinar, hosted on September 15 at 2:00 PM ET, will be facilitated by Jamie Horter, a Nebraska-based rural artist working in community-engaged process and art.
+In this webinar you will learn engagement strategies and new ways to strengthen your community-engaged design work.
+The webinar addresses engagement in the context of COVID-19 and practices for building greater inclusivity.
+This webinar, hosted on September 15th, is facilitated by Jamie Horter, a Nebraska-based rural artist working in community-engaged process and art.

 Together we will: